MatyAlfonso/MatyAlfonso/README.md

 ● JavaScript / TypeScript, <br />
 ● MERN Stack (MongoDB, ExpressJS, ReactJS, NodeJS) / NextJS. <br />

+💪 Always learning.
+I'm currently learning *React Native* and *NextJS*, both with *TypeScript*.

-🎀 I'm also interested in UI Design, so I try to make good looking designs in my websites, designing first on Figma.
+🎀 I'm also interested in UI Design, because I'd rather be working as "Front End Developer", so I try to make good looking designs in my websites, designing first on Figma.

 🕹️ As a hobby, I like to play video games, watch series and movies, listen to music, and take good pictures of Italy for my Instagram.